SEE BULLETIN BOARD PAGE FOR:

 Our paddles are rated by distance, time, location and type of waters.
-The duration and miles are listed on the “This Weeks Schedule” and “This Months Schedule”.
+The duration and miles are listed on the “This Weeks Schedule” page.
 The Trip Announcement tells a lot about the type of paddle it will be (destination, duration and miles) and any description of the waters we will be in.

 "Easy" means slow paced, easy going, relatively frequent breaks, 2 to 4 miles, 2 to 2 1/2 hours total of paddling (not counting time for breaks).
 This is for the novice, those with new gear, and those who simply want a shorter, easier trip.

 This type of trip will only occur if there is sufficient demand from potential participants.